 Thankfully, most all Class Cs have made room for bathrooms, and these bathrooms can be used while boondocking.
 In some models, you can find absolutely amazing bathrooms so there’s a good chance you can find what you’re looking for.

-What are Good Brands of Class C RVs for Dry Camping?
+What Are Good Brands Oof Class C RVs For Dry Camping?

 With countless RVs and RV manufacturers out there today, it can be important to know the top names in the game.
-These particular RV manufacturers have been in business a long time, and know the importance of manufacturing RVs that can dry camp efficiently!
+These particular RV manufacturers have been in business for a long time, and know the importance of manufacturing RVs able to dry camp efficiently!

 Thor